learn-co-curriculum/node-io/README.md

 The snippet above is in the `sleep.js` file.
 You can run it with `node sleep.js`.
 It will result in `"step 1"`, `"step 1.5"`, 1-second wait and then `"step 2"`.

 A callback is just a function.
-Often we define this function anonymously right in the other function's (like `setTimeout()`) call, meaning our callback doesn't have a name (example above), but nothing prevents us from declaring a named function or a variable which value is function and then using that name.
+Often we define this function anonymously right in the other function's (like `setTimeout()`) call, meaning our callback doesn't have a name (example above), but nothing prevents us from declaring a named function or a variable whose value is function and then using that name.

 The reason why we're using `setTimeout()` is because it emulates time-intensive input/output operations where you don't have the results immediately and you still want your system to be functioning and doing something else while waiting (non-blocking I/O).
 For example, instead of `setTimeout()`, you would have a function to read from a file, or a database driver method to read from a database.